YotpoLtd/getshopped-plugin/wp-e-commerce-yotpo/readme.txt

 == INSTALLATION ==

-Installing Yotpo WooCommerce review plugin is plug and play.
+Installing Yotpo WP E-commerce review plugin is plug and play.
 It should just take a few minutes.
-[Please refer to this document](https://support.yotpo.com/hc/en-us/articles/204101596-Woocommerce-Manual) for the most up to date setup instructions.
+[Please refer to this document](https://support.yotpo.com/hc/en-us/categories/200219216-Yotpo-Guides) for the most up to date setup instructions.

 == Frequently Asked Questions ==